 Unless you are trying to rent your condo or villa, it is very unlikely that there would be any restrictions limiting your ability to lease your home.
 Residential subdivisions rarely have stipulations on these matters.
 However, it is common for Condo/Villa Associations to have specific rules and regulations that must be followed.
-Either way, we recommend checking just to be absolutely sure.
+Either way, we recommend checking just to be sure.

 Do I need a special permit to rent my house to tenants?

-Generally in most municipalities you need an inspection by the local county government approving your property as safe for rent.
+Generally, in most municipalities you need an inspection by the local county government approving your property as safe for rent.

 What is the process for evicting a tenant?

-There are 2 forms that need to be filled out, notarized, and turned in with the appropriate fee depending on what type of eviction you are interested in.
+There are two forms that need to be filled out, notarized, and turned in with the appropriate fee depending on what type of eviction you are interested in.
 The current cost to have the sheriff serve the eviction documents is $101.
 Once the papers are served, the property owner and tenant appear before a judge to decide if the tenant should be evicted.
 When the tenant is evicted, the sheriff will physically remove the tenant if he still refuses to vacate the property.

 How long does the Property Agreement last?

 A Property Agreement is a contract that can be adjusted to your preferences.
-It can be made for one month or for ten years.
+It can be made for one month or ten years.
 The typical lease term is usually 12 months.